 IMPROVING OPPORTUNITIES FOR CONSERVATIONISTS

 EFN’s goal is to provide access to improved education opportunities and to help conservationists utilize these experiences to advance their conservation work.
-After completing their EFN-funded studies, ninety-five percent are working at a higher level than before receiving their EFN award.
-Many fellows report that that their fellowships were critical to receiving their degrees which helped advance their careers.
-EFN alumni accomplishments include discoveries of new species, creating new protected areas, and improving the lives of local communities through natural resource management.
-They are responsible for supervising some 2,400 staff, managing nearly $6 million in funds, and training nearly 5,200 people per year.
+After completing their studies, 85 percent of Train Fellows are working at a higher level than before receiving their grant.
+Many report that their fellowships were critical to receiving their degrees which helped advance their careers.
+EFN alumni accomplishments include discovering new species, creating new protected areas, and improving the lives of local communities through natural resource management.
+They are responsible for supervising over 5,600 staff, managing nearly $48 million in funds, and training nearly 5,500 people per year.
 By creating strong conservation leaders, EFN is building the future of conservation one fellow at a time.

 I received a scholarship in 2003 to pursue studies in environmental education.
 This degree opened up more opportunities for further training and during my studies I was able to join other students from around the world to go on a once in a lifetime expedition to Antarctica.
 I now work as an Education Manager in Malawi and through my job I inspire young people to look after their environment and they are the future users of its natural resources.
 I am very grateful for (EFN) support provided for me to start a career in conservation.